pegasystems/pega-launchpad-functions/README.md

 # Overview

+[Pega Launchpad](https://launchpad.io/) is the platform for SaaS development, hosting and operations that empowers you to get workflow-centric B2B applications to market and revenue quickly, freeing up your resources to focus on innovation, customer success and business growth.

-Some sample code and configuration to see how to create your own functions in [Pega Launchpad](https://launchpad.io/).
+This repository contains some sample code and configuration to learn how to create your own [functions](https://docs.pega.com/bundle/launchpad/page/platform/launchpad/creating-custom-functions.html) in Pega Launchpad.
 Use as examples or starter code for your own functions as needed.

 # Table of Contents
 <!-- TOC -->